 The Honourable Tony Pagone QC and Ms Lynelle Briggs AO have been appointed as Royal Commissioners.
 The Letters Patent for the Royal Commission, which formally appoint the Royal Commissioners, also outline the Commission's terms of reference.

-The Commissioners are required to provide an interim report by 31 October 2019, and a final report by 12 November 2020.
+The Commissioners delivered an interim report on 31 October 2019, and are required to provide a final report by 12 November 2020.

 This website provides information about the work of the Royal Commission, and how you can engage with the Commission: including how submissions can be made, and when and where hearings will be held.

 The Honourable Gaetano Pagone QC has issued a statement on the Government decision to privatise the ACAT assessment workforce.
 Read the statement.